 This branch has been awarded the internationally-recognised Cat Friendly Clinic status for our work in reducing the stress cats experience when attending veterinary practices.

 Great news!
 We can now offer video consultations and online chat via Petsapp.
 Download now to connect with us, for more information click here.

 Official Veterinarians are able to issue Animal Health Certificates enabling you to travel with your pet.
 There are a number of requirements that must be met before travel, so we recommend getting in touch with your local practice as early as possible if you might need your pet to travel abroad.

 Our laboratory offers a rapid and efficient service with fast turnaround of results.
 Many branches have state-of-the-art in-house equipment for an even faster service.
 In addition to testing for the disease in an unwell patient, we also offer screening tests before your pet undergoes an anaesthetic to ensure that we identify any previously unknown problems, helping us to ensure the anaesthetic is as safe as possible.

 Cat Friendly Clinics

-We are members of the International Society of Feline Medicine and many of our branches have been awarded the internationally-recognised Cat-Friendly Clinic status.
+We are members of the International Society of Feline Medicine and many of our practices have been awarded the internationally recognised Cat Friendly Clinic status.
 We take great care to ensure that our feline friends feel as comfortable as possible in our practices.
-Please ask us for help if your cat is particularly nervous visiting the vets.
+Please ask us for help if your cat is particularly nervous about visiting the vet.